MichalTesnar/Racing-MPC/documentation.md

     2. or we can just follow the istructions using the horizon that we have as the final movement of the model.

-    We have to choose what we want to do.
+    We have to choose what we want to do...

 ### Version 1.0